-As an advocate for garden preservation, the Garden Conservancy takes a public stand to protect at-risk gardens.
+As an advocate for garden preservation, The Garden Conservancy takes a public stand to protect gardens at risk.
 Listed below are some examples of how we are speaking out for gardens:

-Plaza sculpture grden at the National Geographic Headquarters, Washington, DC
+Plaza sculpture garden at the National Geographic Headquarters, Washington, DC

-"Marabar," a significant work of art by renowned artist Elyn Zimmerman that was commissioned by National Geographic in 1984 for the entry plaza at their Washington, DC, headquarters, is threatened by the proposed redesign of the headquarters.
+MARABAR, a significant work of art by renowned artist Elyn Zimmerman that was commissioned by National Geographic in 1984 for the entry plaza at its Washington, DC, headquarters, was threatened by the proposed redesign of the headquarters.
 On May 27, 2020, the Garden Conservancy joined other preservation and cultural groups in urging the Historic Preservation Review Board (HPRB) for the District of Columbia to reconsider its previous approval for the renovation plans.
 Read our letter.

 The Russell Page courtyard garden at the Frick Collection, New York, NY